mhenke/CFML-in-100-minutes/cfml100mins.markdown

 What is *nothingness*?
 Is there nothingness only in outer space?
 Really, when we think of *nothing* isn't it just the absence of something?
 Ok, that's too much philosophy

 ColdFusion did not have a way of referring to nothingness until version 9.
 ColdFusion can recieve a "NULL" value from an external source and maintain the "NULL" value until you try to use it.
 ColdFusion will convert the "NULL" into an empty string (in the case of queries) or potentially destroy the variable altogether.
-However now with greater support for "NULL" values, ColdFusion allows you to pass in and return a "NULL" value from a method.
-"IsNull()" instruction will test for "NULL" values and return "true" or "false".
+However now with greater support for "NULL" values, ColdFusion allows you to pass in and return a "NULL" value from a method. ```IsNull()``` instruction will test for "NULL" values and return "true" or "false".

 If you have three eggs, eat three eggs, then you might think you have *nothing* , but in terms of eggs you have "0".
 Zero is something, its a number, and its *not nothing*.